 IT organizations need to incorporate tools and automation throughout the entire software delivery pipeline to identify threats and vulnerabilities as early and often as possible.
 However, the technical aspect is just one piece of the DevSecOps puzzle.
 We also must consider how humans factor into DevSecOps.

-Recently our CEO Jayne Groll addressed this in Enterpriser’s Project, “Automation is a necessary element, but organizations cannot buy their way into DevSecOps without human acceptance of their personal responsibility for security.
+Recently DevOps Institute CEO, Jayne Groll, addressed this in Enterpriser’s Project, “Automation is a necessary element, but organizations cannot buy their way into DevSecOps without human acceptance of their personal responsibility for security.
 Shift-left is as much a human initiative as a technical one.”

-We decided to extend this topic to the DevOps Institute Ambassadors and they agreed that the obstacles to DevSecOps are as much human as they are technical.
+We decided to extend this topic to the DevOps Institute Ambassadors to see if they agree that the obstacles to DevSecOps are as much human as they are technical.
 Here’s what they said:

 “I tend to agree.
 The problem that DevSecOps is trying to solve is the friction that exists in a value stream if product enhancements aren’t meeting security standards.
 It causes vulnerabilities to appear as defects that need remediation – or if they need to wait for security testing to support them at the end of their development cycle.
 The worst-case scenario is when vulnerabilities result in a breach and require a number of people to effectively down tools and process the resultant unplanned work.
 To solve this, both security and development people need to align expectations and practices at the level of the organization’s risk type, likely requiring them to modify their way of working, collaborate closely and learn from one another.
 To expedite this, tools can be used to automate the heavy lifting for the value stream team through ensuring standards are met (checklists) and providing pre-blessed libraries of code artifacts.” – Helen Beal, Chief Ambassador, DevOps Institute